pyOpenSci/lessons/github-git/fork-repo.md

 :::{todo}
 /images/github/sync-fork.png
 :alt: "GitHub interface showing how to sync a fork with the original repo."
-# [Graphic Suggestion: Screenshot of GitHub’s "Sync Fork" button.]
+Graphi:  Screenshot of GitHub’s "Sync Fork" button
 :::

 ---